-Although, I have respect for them since I once saw them cut down a towering hosta leaf, then gather round the felled feast as if it were Thanksgiving.
+I have respect for armadillo bugs since I saw them cut down a towering hosta leaf then call in all the relatives to gather round the felled feast as if it were Thanksgiving.
 I got the impression the large adults had chewed through the thick stem to made the tender upper leaf available to little ones.
 I wish I had a picture, because it looked as if they were a large, extended family of armadillo bugs arranged around a feast.

-I learned on Twitter that they are crustaceans, like lobsters.
+I learned on Twitter that armadillo bugs are crustaceans, like lobsters.
 They’re not bugs.
 I checked on Google, and sure enough.

 I also was introduced to several alternate names: roly-poly, potato bug, doodle bug, pillbug, boatbuilder.
-My Polish grandfather called them sow bugs, but he they they were millipedes.
+My Polish grandfather called them sow bugs, but he said they were millipedes.

-When I grew strawberries in my garden soil, they ate them.
+When I grew strawberries in my garden soil, armadillo bugs ate my strawberries.
 From then on I purchased 24″ Fiskars pots, put the pots on my deck, and planted in them.
 Happiness!
 That is, if I hadn’t added garden soil which apparently contained armadillo bugs, if too tiny to be easily seen at the time.